The Holy Quran and Hadith, myths and misunderstandings - Azgar Nuhman

 “The closest to Allah are those who efface achievements and dislike recognition”

-By their own claims, the six major hadiths collection in Sunni Islam are known as al- Kutub as
+Following are the claims, the six major Hadiths collection in Sunni Islam are known as al- Kitub as Sittah (The six books)

 1. Sahih al-Bukhari